 The same process was repeated on Wednesday.
 If Savina had her late work from the day before, I would make a note on her Homework Agenda.

-Why the minimalist approach to homework works?
+Why does the minimalist approach to math homework work?

 - You only have to collect the homework agenda once each week.
 Hallelujah.